danda-n/csgo_wemos/README.md

 Assembly
 ========
-#### Materials
+### Materials
 * Neopixel string
 * Wemos board (We are using Wemos D1)
 * Micro USB cable

-#### Wiring
+### Wiring
 You need to solder three wires from the wemos board to the Neopixel string.
 Connect 5v to v5, Di to D2 on the board and G to G. Some Neopixels have two data pads DI BI.
-Solder both to D2.<br>
+Solder both to D2.

 ![alt text](https://i.imgur.com/OKbxjBG.png)

-Make sure the direction on the neopixel string is correct:<br>
+Make sure the direction on the neopixel string is correct:

 ![alt text](https://i.imgur.com/vEGlM5i.png)

-#### How to solder
+### How to solder
 * Make sure the soldering iron is warm.
 * Add a tiny bit of solder on the pads on the strip.
 * Add solder on the wire.